aturkewi/ecto_lock_v0/README.md

 end
 ```

 Here we are querying for an invoice and then locking it.
 The string that we're passing to lock has to be a very specific string though.
 We can take a look at some options for postgres [here](https://www.postgresql.org/docs/9.4/explicit-locking.html).
 See the section on `FOR UPDATE`.
 This ensures that this row is locked _until we update it_ in this transaction.
 We are also adding the `NOWAIT` option to ensure that other process will simply fail when trying to retrieve this same row rather than _waiting_ to perform their action.
-If you leave the `NOWAIT` option off, then out second process would still try and send out an invoice after the first completes (though we _could_ have it check to see if the invoice was already sent, but it would mean that we're forcing a process to sit and wait when we know there won't be any more work for it to do on a given invoice).
+If you leave the `NOWAIT` option off, then our second process would still try and send out an invoice after the first completes.
+We know we don't want this and that this invoice is already being handled, so we're just telling our second server not to wait.

 Now let's update our `get_invoice` function in the `EctoLock.BillPendingInvoices` module to look like: